maxpenner/DECT-NR-Plus-SDR/README.md

 - The firmware of the SDR is not executed in an independent thread.
 Instead, the firmware is equivalent to a thread-safe state machine whose state changes are triggered by calls of the work_*() functions.
 The type of firmware executed is defined in `upper.json`.
 - Each firmware starts and controls its own application layer interface ([app_t](lib/include/dectnrp/application/app.hpp)).
 To allow immediate action for new application layer data, [app_t](lib/include/dectnrp/application/app.hpp) is given access to [job_queue_t](lib/include/dectnrp/phy/pool/job_queue.hpp).
 The job type created by [app_t](lib/include/dectnrp/application/app.hpp) contains an [upper_report_t](lib/include/dectnrp/upper/upper_report.hpp) with the number and size of datagrams available on the application layer.
 - The application layer interface is either a [set of UDP ports](lib/include/dectnrp/application/socket/) or a [virtual NIC](lib/include/dectnrp/application/vnic/).

+## TX/RX Delay Calibration

+If a packet is scheduled for transmission at a specific time in the future, the packet is effectively [sent several samples later](https://docs.srsran.com/projects/project/en/latest/user_manuals/source/troubleshooting.html#usrp-time-calibration), as various delay-afflicted processes (upsampling, filtering, etc.) are performed in the radio hardware.
+At low sample rates, a few samples add up to several microseconds.

+The exact delay depends on the sample rate, device, software version etc. and must be measured individually.
+This can be achieved by sending a packet that inevitably leaks into the RX path and then comparing TX and RX time.
+The measured delay can then be specified in `radio.json` as `tx_time_advance_samples`.
+Each packet is sent earlier to compensate for the delay.

 ## AGC